EDN: Salient Object Detection via Extremely-Downsampled Network: Experiments

-In this part, we compare the proposed SCPC with the vanilla convolution (``Conv'') and ASPP.
+\paragraph{Comparing SCPC with other alternatives} In this part, we compare the proposed SCPC with the vanilla convolution (``Conv'') and ASPP.
 Specifically, we first replace SCPC with $3\times 3$ convolutions that have the same number of output channels as SCPC, resulting in a decoder similar to U-Net \cite{ronneberger2015u}.
 Then, we replace SCPC with ASPP by removing the scale correlation in SCPC, \ie, removing the sum term of $M_3^{i-1}$ in \equref{equ:atrous}.
 The results are displayed in \tabref{tab:scpc_cmp}.
 We can see that ASPP outperforms ``Conv'' significantly, and SCPC further improves ASPP substantially, suggesting the effectiveness of SCPC in feature fusion.

 \paragraph{Discussion of the loss function} As a default, we use the hybrid loss which consists of the binary cross-entropy (BCE) loss and Dice loss.
 To validate this design choice, we also test the performance of training with a single loss function (BCE loss only or Dice loss only).
 Results are shown in \tabref{tab:loss}.
-We can observe the Dice loss can help improve $F_\beta^w$ and MAE, but will decrease the score of $F_{\beta}$.
-Since $F_{\beta}$ is our primary metric, we apply the third setting of \tabref{tab:loss} as our default loss setting.
+As can be observed, the Dice loss can help improve $F_\beta^w$ and MAE but decreases the score of $F_{\beta}$.
+Since $F_{\beta}$ is known as the primary metric in SOD, we apply the hybrid of the BCE loss and Dice loss as our default setting.